skulltech/sumit-ghosh.com/_posts/2020-05-01-external-functions-used-exported-elf.md

 We can see from the above results that for a shared library, the _exported_ functions as well as the functions _used_ by the library are dumped.

+You must be wondering about some extra functions showing up in these dumps despite you not using them explicitly in the source code; names starting with `__`, for example, `__libc_start_main` and `__stack_chk_fail`.
+These are standard functions that are inserted by the compiler, they're usually defined in the [LSB](https://en.wikipedia.org/wiki/Linux_Standard_Base) specs.
+For usual use-cases, you don't need to worry about them.

+### Conclusions and a request

+We know how to list all the library functions an executable _might_ use.
+But we still don't know the functions actually getting called by the executable in a specific run, only ltrace could tell us that.
+As of now, with most distros moving to `-z now` binaries, ltrace is pretty much unusable.
+I still haven't found any alternative to ltrace, so if you come upon one, please send me an email or leave a comment mentioning that.
+Thanks!